jundalisay/spblist/content/en/research/darwin/origin/chapter-04.md

 ---
 title: Natural Selection
 heading: Chapter 4
-# First Meditation
 weight: 20
+author: Charles Darwin
-description: "How will the struggle for existence, discussed too briefly in the last chapter, act in regard to variation?
-Can the principle of selection, which we have seen is so potent in the hands of man"
+description: "How will the struggle for existence, discussed too briefly in the last chapter, act in regard to variation?"
 image: "/covers/origin.jpg"
 ---

 <!-- Natural Selection -- its power compared with man's selection -- its power on characters of trifling
 importance -- its power at all ages and on both sexes -- Sexual Selection -- On the generality of